ddasilva/disco/docs/index.rst

    Warning: this code is under active development, and the API will change.
 Please check back later or contact the author if you plan to use this code.

 DISCO is a tool for magnetospheric particle trajectory modeling, also known as particle tracing, on the GPU.
 It calculates the trajectories of particles using guiding center theory with full support for relativistic effects.
-The tool operates on magnetic and electric fields on rectilinear grids and user-provided initial conditions.
+The tool operates on magnetic and electric fields on MHD output and user-provided initial conditions.

 .. toctree::